Cyber-Physical Risk for Industrial Control Systems and Process Installations

-The objective of this website is to share experience on securing industrial control systems (ICS) and trigger discussions where appropriate.
-The content of this site will contain information on typical ICS security topics based upon my experience working 40+ years with control systems, as field service engineer, system programmer, process engineer, and 20+ years in cyber security.
+The objective of this website is to share experience and insights on securing industrial control systems (ICS) and, where appropriate, to encourage discussion.
+The content will address typical ICS security topics, based on my experience of more than 40 years working with control systems as a field service engineer, system programmer, process engineer, and, for the past 20+ years, in cybersecurity.

-I don’t want this web site and its blogs to be another story on the vulnerabilities of ICS equipment.
-I like to discuss the cyber security topics from the angle of what are the cyber security hazards these vulnerabilities cause, what are the potential consequences, and what can we do to reduce the risk.
-This requires a more detailed look at how ICS are built, which sub-systems are part of it, and how are they used within the production process, and sometimes we have to make the step into the production process itself.
+I do not want this website and its blogs to become yet another collection of stories about vulnerabilities in ICS equipment.
+Instead, I want to discuss cybersecurity topics from the perspective of the hazards these vulnerabilities may create, the potential consequences for the production process, and the options available to reduce the associated risk.
+This requires a more detailed look at how industrial control systems are built, which subsystems they include, how these subsystems are used within the production process, and, at times, how the production process itself behaves.

-Combining this with my knowledge of manufacturing process automation solutions build up by working for over 40 years for one of the major suppliers of these systems, and during this time also for many asset owners automating their manufacturing process, I got a unique opportunity for mixing my knowledge of process engineering, process automation, risk analysis and cybersecurity in a blend I call OT cybersecurity.
+Combined with my knowledge of manufacturing process automation solutions, built over more than 40 years working for one of the major suppliers of these systems and, during that time, for many asset owners automating their manufacturing processes, this gave me a unique opportunity to bring together process engineering, process automation, risk analysis, and cybersecurity.
+This combination of process engineering, process automation, risk analysis, and cybersecurity forms the basis of what I call process automation security.

 My blogs